 What happens if I have a positive patch test?

-You will develop a red raised rash, about the size of a dime, over the site of the positive test that is itchy.
+You will develop an itchy, red, raised rash, about the size of a dime, over the positive test site.

-We discuss your positive patch test results in the context of your situation and determine if they are relevant.
-Then, we create a CAMP list of safe products personalized to your skin allergies to avoid further allergic contact dermatitis.
+We will discuss your positive patch test results in the context of your situation and determine if they are relevant.
+Then, we'll create a CAMP list of safe products personalized to your skin allergies to avoid further allergic contact dermatitis.